AyushW07/Restaurant-Website/README.md

 # 7's Restaurant Website

 Welcome to the 7's Restaurant Website repository!
-This project showcases a fully functional website for our restaurant, highlighting our menu, team, and various features.
+This project showcases a landing page for our restaurant, highlighting our menu, team, and various features.

 ## Deployment Link